-There are roadside assistance services available to help you should your wheelchair or motorised mobility scooter or gopher have a flat tyre or breakdown.
+Roadside assistance services are available to help you should your wheelchair or motorised mobility scooter or gopher have a flat tyre or breakdown.
 We list some of the options available.

 NRMA

-NRMA Roadside Assistance provides a service for members with nonregistered motorised mobility scooters or wheelchairs, in the event of tyre problems, If you carry a spare, the technician may be able to assist you.
+NRMA Roadside Assistance provides a service for members with nonregistered motorised mobility scooters or wheelchairs in case of tyre problems.
+If you carry a spare, the technician may be able to assist you.

-The customer should contact roadside assistance on 13 11 11 for service, the operator will advise when service can be provided.
+The customer should contact roadside assistance at 13 11 11 for service.
+The operator will advise when service can be provided.

 If the mobility scooter or wheelchair is registered to drive on the road, it must be listed for roadside assistance on the customer's membership.
-For more information about membership fees contact NRMA on the details below.
+For more information about membership fees, contact NRMA using the details below.

-The service NRMA provides is limited as patrols do not carry spare parts or tyres for these vehicles.
+NRMA's service is limited as patrols do not carry spare parts or tyres for these vehicles.
 However, if the customer has the part, the patrol may be able to repair the vehicle.
 NRMA do aim to make sure you are out of any bad weather conditions and in a safe place.

 Contact NRMA on 13 11 22.